psychemedia/storytelling-notes/grateful_dead.md

 "'That is no such great art,' thought the lad.

 "But the princess was so merry and mad, and flirted so much with him, that he forgot all about the scissors and himself, and so while they played and sported, she stole the scissors away from him without his knowing it.
-When he went up to his room at night, and told how he had fared, and what she had said to him, and about the scissors she gave him to keep, the compaijion said, —
+When he went up to his room at night, and told how he had fared, and what she had said to him, and about the scissors she gave him to keep, the companion said, —

 "'Of course you have the scissors safe and sure.'